 The rise and fall of ancient Rome is one of the great stories in the history of the world.
 From settlements on the seven hills near the Tiber River, Rome rose to conquer and rule much of the Mediterranean world and Europe.
 For Americans since 1776, Rome’s unlikely ascent, spectacular ambitions, and ultimate fall have provided endless fuel for national self-examination.
 Is the United States an empire?
 Will the United States also fall (or has it fallen already)?
-Co-taught by two faculty members—a classical scholar and an American historian–this course uses original documents and art from both eras to explore the influence that Rome has had on American history and, more importantly, the American imagination.
+Co-taught by two faculty members—a Classics scholar and an American historian–this course uses original documents and art from both eras to explore the influence that Rome has had on American history and, more important, the American imagination.
 We will examine government, rhetoric, propaganda, art, iconography, revolution, and ethnography.
 This is an ideal course for students with interests in history, classics, political science, and art.

 There are many books and courses that focus on the good life or the virtues.
 Yet despite their obvious apparent presence in our life and world, evil and the vices are rarely taken as explicit topics.
 Here we shall focus on the following three main questions: (I) What is the nature of evil?, (II) Are humans by nature good or evil?, and (III) How should we, as a society, deal with evil?
 We shall read philosophical and literary texts that deal with the question of evil at an abstract level and then use other readings that help us consider the more practical implications of the meaning and consequences of evil.

-Russia is where the most beautiful dreams – and the ugliest nightmares – of other places come true.
+Russia is where the most beautiful dreams – and ugliest nightmares – of other places come true.
 There the doctrines of Christianity, Marxism, and now free-market capitalism, born elsewhere, have developed in fantastic ways, and artistic forms associated with Europe, from the novel to the ballet, have reached a new level and scale.
 Writing and reading are bound up in Russia with the urge to transform the self, to gain wings that could carry you into another, better world.
 At the same time, text and image work to warn believers about the limitations of their own ambitions for reform of the self and the community.

 This course focuses on Fedor Dostoevsky’s greatest philosophical novel, The Brothers Karamazov.
 To understand it in its context, we learn as well about the Eastern Orthodox Christian art that inspired it, the writers who were Dostoevsky’s contemporaries, and the turbulent history that he and his readers experienced.
 We ask questions such as the following: